-Here at rented.com, we want all of your questions to be answered.
+Here at Rented.com, we want all of your questions about vacation homes and rentals to be answered.

-With high demand for more information on home automation, we brought in the experts at Parakeet to discuss the Internet of Things and the many ways it can help you make more.
+With high demand for more information on home automation for short-term rentals, we brought in the experts at Parakeet to discuss the Internet of Things and the many ways it can help you make more.

 Here is what the guys at Parakeet had to say on how home automation can save you time and make you money on your Airbnb or vacation home:

 Whether you’re managing an entire fleet of homes or just renting out your apartment on Airbnb, managing vacation rentals can be a lot of unexpected work.
 Of course there’s the basics of keeping your listings updated, scheduling visits, and answering questions from guests, but it’s easy to overlook the other little tasks and expenses that come along with vacation rentals.